British Academy: Higher education and research

 As the UK's national voice for the humanities and social sciences, the British Academy seeks to promote and protect the interests and health of these disciplines and their research base.
 It makes independent representations to the government and other bodies on relevant higher education and research issues, contributes statements and submissions to formal consultations and organises a range of policy events and discussions, liaising regularly with learned societies, universities, national academies and other relevant organisations.

-British Academy's policy work
+Policy work

 The British Academy's Fellowship represents breadth and excellence of expertise across these disciplines, and the Academy's policy work is dedicated to applying that insight to policy issues for public benefit and societal well-being.
 The goal is to enlighten the context, meaning and practicalities of policy challenges.
 This work is meant to bring independence, authority and objectivity to complex issues, such as public policy, skills, education and research.
 From reports to small meetings, the British Academy provides a forum for examining issues that are important for the society and the economy.